Informed Principal Problems in Bilateral Trading: Equilibrium characterization in Section 4

-This section characterizes the set of equilibrium interim payoff vectors for the seller in the motivating example of Section \ref{Section2}.
-Assume that $X = Y = \{1, 2 \}$, $v_1^1(x)+v_1^2(y)=100x$, $v_2^1(x)+v_2^2(y) = 100(x+y)$, $p_1 \equiv 1/2$, and $p_2 \equiv 1/2$.
-Let $g=(q,t)$ be an equilibrium allocation.
-We show that the set of equilibrium interim payoff vectors is characterized by the following system of linear inequalities (i.e., the red triangle in Figure \ref{FigS1}):
+In this appendix, we characterize the seller's equilibrium payoff vectors in Section 4 of the paper.
+We assume that $X_1 = X_2 = \{1, 2 \}$, $p_1 = p_2 = 1/2$, $v_1(x)=100(x_1 - 1)$, and $v_2(x)=300 x_1 + 100 x_2$.
+Let $f=(q,t)$ denote an equilibrium.
+We show that the set of equilibrium payoff vectors is characterized by the following conditions (i.e., the red triangle in Figure \ref{FigS1}):